 As germs are invisible to the naked eye, it helps to know the most common places that they could be lurking.
 Here are some of the spaces that germs tend to hide, as well as what kills germs and how to avoid them.

-- Airplanes: Germs can spread easily on a flight, particularly because you’re in a closed space with strangers.
-We recommend disinfecting your seat with a Lysol® Disinfecting Wipe when you board, including the arms, tray, window and video monitor.
+Airplanes: Germs can spread easily on a flight, particularly because you’re in a closed space with strangers.
+We recommend disinfecting your seat with a Lysol® Disinfecting Wipes when you board, including the arms, tray, window and video monitor.

-- The cutting board: Microbiologist Charles Gerba found the average cutting board is dirtier than the average toilet seat.
-You can find out how to clean your cutting board and reduce the amount germs that resides on it here.
+The cutting board: Microbiologist Charles Gerba found the average cutting board is dirtier than the average toilet seat.

-- The kitchen sink: Food particles when left to soak can be a breeding ground for bacteria.
-You can find out how to clean your kitchen sink
+The kitchen sink: Food particles when left to soak can be a breeding ground for bacteria.

 While knowing the most common places where germs hide can help us ensure we pay close attention to those areas, our best protection against germs is washing our hands thoroughly and regularly.

 We’ve learned some of the ways that we can help to kill germs that are spread through direct and indirect contact – but what about when it comes to disinfecting air?

 Although it’s difficult to completely kill odor-causing bacteria in the air, there are ways to freshen the air using Lysol® Disinfectant Spray .

 - To temporarily reduce airborne, odor-causing bacteria, close all doors, windows and air vents.